-Some states have added requirements, via legislation or regulations (or guidelines, which do not have the force of law) that effectively add to the foundations established by the IDEA.
-Here are two examples:
+Some states have added requirements, via legislation or regulations (or guidelines, which do not have the force of law) that effectively add to the FAPE foundations established by the IDEA.48 Here are a few examples:49

-• Connecticut:
+• Connecticut50:

-Effective July 1, 2012, school districts must provide ABA services to any child with ASD if the student's IEP or 594 plan requires these services.
+Effective July 1, 2012, school districts must provide ABA services to any child with ASD if the student's IEP or 504 plan requires these services.
 The service provider must be either (A) licensed by the Department of Public Health or certified by the State Department of Education, with such services are within the scope of practice of such license or certificate, or (B) certified by the Behavior Analyst Certification Board as a behavior analyst or, if working under the supervision of a certified behavior analyst, an assistant behavior analyst, the child's teacher, or the child's paraprofessional.